Applies to: Orders API | Catalog API

 - The order is paid.

-The CalculateOrder endpoint enables applications to preview prices without creating an order.
+The CalculateOrder endpoint allows applications to preview prices without creating an order.
 For example, Square Virtual Terminal uses this endpoint in the application flow to show a purchase total to the buyer without creating an actual order.

 Purchase total previews are also useful when applications integrate advanced pricing components, such as rewards and discounts.
-For example, an eCommerce application might integrate the Square loyalty program to offer buyer loyalty discounts.
+For example, an eCommerce application might integrate a Square loyalty program to offer buyer loyalty discounts.
 The application can use the CalculateOrder

 endpoint to show buyers a preview of applying loyalty points to their orders without locking loyalty points until the buyers are ready to pay for the orders.